matthewflyyy/BuzzsRecipes/notes.md

 ```

 ## JS Object and classes
 JS obj represents collection of name value pairs called properties.
 Property name must be String/Symbol, value can be anything.
 Have constructors, "this" pointer, static properties/functions, and inheritance.
 Properties can be referenced w/ dot (obj.prop) or brackets (obj['prop']).
+Can add new properties w/ js.
 ```js
 const obj = new Object({a:3});
 obj['b'] = 'fish';